moodlebox/moodlebox/README.md

 * When a USB key is inserted in the MoodleBox, all the files on it are available for the admins and teachers of the Moodle server, via a _File system_ repository.
 * GUI to restart and shutdown the MoodleBox.
 * GUI to change the password of the MoodleBox.
+* GUI to change the password of the Wi-Fi network published by the MoodleBox.
 * GUI to set date and time of the MoodleBox (when away from Internet connection).
 * [PhpMyAdmin](http://moodlebox.home/phpmyadmin) is installed with an admin account; username: _root_, password: _Moodlebox4$_.